Xi calls situation grave as China scrambles to contain virus

 Lam said direct flights and trains from Wuhan would be blocked.

 In a sign of the growing strain on Wuhan’s health care system, the official Xinhua news agency reported that the city planned to build a second makeshift hospital with about 1,000 beds.
-The city previously announced construction of a hospital of the same size that was expected to be completed Feb.
+The city has said another hospital was expected to be completed Feb.
 3.

 The new virus comes from a large family of what are known as coronaviruses, some causing nothing worse than a cold.
 It causes cold- and flu-like symptoms, including cough and fever, and in more severe cases, shortness of breath.
 It can worsen to pneumonia, which can be fatal.